A Self-Evolving Agentic Framework for Metasurface Inverse Design: Methods

 A deterministic evaluation pipeline, separate from the coding agent, executes each generated candidate program and evaluates the resulting design against fixed physical criteria.
-Both retry levels follow a Ralph-style generate, execute, feedback, and revise pattern \cite{openai_harness_2025}.
-Within one outer round, inner attempts revise the same candidate program while retaining local contextual feedback, and the highest-ranked evaluated candidate from that round is retained.
-Across outer rounds, the coding-agent session is reset, and only the best prior candidate together with a compact summary is carried forward.
-Evaluated candidates are ranked lexicographically by \gls{cpf} and then \gls{bm}, with earlier candidates preferred under ties; if no candidate reaches physical evaluation in any round, the task is recorded as an execution failure.
+Both retry levels follow a generate, execute, feedback, and revise pattern \cite{openai_harness_2025}.
+Within one restart, attempts revise the same candidate program while retaining local contextual feedback, and the highest-ranked evaluated candidate from that restart is retained.
+Across restarts, the coding-agent session is reset, and only the best prior candidate together with a compact summary is carried forward.
+Evaluated candidates are ranked first by \gls{cpf} and then \gls{bm}, with earlier candidates preferred under ties; if no candidate reaches physical evaluation in any restart, the task is recorded as an execution failure.
 The procedure terminates as soon as any attempt reaches \gls{sg}$=1$.
 Because evaluation is performed outside the coding agent by a fixed procedure, the evaluation signal cannot be modified by the model itself.